Hygienic Robotic Food Loading

 Marchant Schmidt approached the application in a unique way to achieve the results requested by our customer.
 First, we acknowledged that picking this high volume of sticks in random orientation would be futile.
 So, we changed the upstream cutting process to produce sets of 24 sticks that discharge from the intelligent cutter in a tight group.

-Another noteworthy approach to achieve speed and accuracy was the use of pins to positively hold the cheese instead of vacuum picking.
+Another noteworthy approach to achieving speed and accuracy was the use of pins to positively hold the cheese instead of vacuum picking.
 Tiny pins engage with the cheese, then close or heal under pressure in the thermoformer.